Data entry jobs from home help you supplement your income. You can find work for tasks like coding, transcribing, and typing.

 What Skills Are Needed for a Data Entry Job?

-Some of the talents for data entry jobs include:
+Some of the necessary data entry talents include:

 - Quick and accurate typing